 - Office supplies – pens, paper, etc. Tally up your totals for printer paper and ink cartridges too!

 - Inventory – if you are a direct seller, the cost of your product is a deduction.
 And don’t forget those shipping charges!
 Review your inventory cost and write down the total for tax time.

 - Business-use-of-home expenses.
 If you operate your business out of your home, you may be able to deduct a portion of your household expenses at tax time.
 This includes a portion of your rent and utilities.
 Gather your bills and receipts for power, heat, rent, etc.

 - Cell phone – if you use your phone for business, a portion of that expense can be claimed as well.
 Have your cell phone bills on hand.

 For the complete list of eligible business expenses, visit the Canada Revenue Agency’s webpage Business Expenses.

 TurboTax Self-Employed is the only tax preparation software designed specifically to help self-employed individuals do their own taxes.
 It walks you through your taxes step-by-step, and helps you find all the deductions and credits you qualify for.
-And, with TurboTax Live Assist & Review for Self-Employed, a tax expert is there to answer your questions while you prepare your taxes, then when you are done they will fully review your return to ensure it is fully accurate you are getting your maximum refund.
+And, with TurboTax Live Assist & Review for Self-Employed, a tax expert is there to answer your questions while you prepare your taxes.
+Then when you are done they will fully review your return to ensure it is fully accurate and you are getting your maximum refund.